cksystemsteaching/selfie/README.md

 Sounds like we also need to know how the target machine works and what machine code can do for us.
 Recall that all computation happens on the CPU in registers.
 Code and data is all stored in main memory.
 Data is loaded into CPU registers from memory, then manipulated in CPU registers, and finally stored from CPU registers back into memory.
 Since all data manipulation happens in registers, we need to generate code for literals that loads their values into registers.
 In sum, there are three distinct problems we need to solve to make this work.

-> Code allocation
+> Code allocation and storage

 Firstly, we need to allocate memory to store generated code.
 As long as we do not aim at generating optimized code, this is easy using *straight code generation*, with one notable exception.
 Straight code generation means that we generate machine instructions as soon as possible and store the generated instructions sequentially one after another in memory.
 For this purpose, the selfie compiler allocates a large block of memory on the heap referred to by a global variable called `code_binary`.
+The size of the block is fixed.
+If there is not enough space during compilation, the compiler simply reports an error and quits.

 Another global variable called `code_size` keeps track of the number of bytes generated for code.
-Initially, `code_size` is `0` and then incremented by `4` bytes for each generated machine instruction, similar to a bump pointer allocator, but at compile time!
+Initially, the value of `code_size` is `0` and then incremented by `4` bytes for each generated machine instruction, similar to a bump pointer allocator, but at compile time!
 Recall that each RISC-U instruction is encoded in exactly 4 bytes.
 The only challenge with straight code generation is when code is generated but some information about that code only becomes available later.
 In this case, we need to remember that code and do a *fixup* later.
 More details are below when it comes to generating code for control-flow statements.

-> Data allocation
+> Data allocation and storage

+Secondly, we need to allocate memory to store string literals and big integers as well as global variables.

 > Register allocation